 Just because a user needs to provide their Facebook credentials to verify their school, it doesn’t mean that once they have access to the app they cannot impersonate someone else.

-Even their own marketing images highlight a potential nightmare, with an address for a party given out to everybody.
+Imagine the age-old scenario of an address for a party given out to everybody.
 Who is inviting people to this party?
 Is there even a party?
 Do these hosts even know there’s going to be gatecrashers arriving?
 Who would want their child’s address given out like this?

 In an interview with The Washington Post, Mya Bianchi, a 15-year-old attendee of Ionia High School in central Michigan, said the following: